 - OSDBU will review the information to ensure the mentor and protégé are both eligible for the program and provide appropriate advice and assistance to the firms concerning the arrangement and its implementation.

-- OSDBU will notify the parties if changes in the arrangement are advisable in order to make the arrangement meet the objectives of the Mentor-Protégé Pilot Program.
+- OSDBU will notify the parties if changes in the arrangement are advisable in order to make the arrangement meet the objectives of the Mentor-Protégé Program.
 The mentor and protégé should incorporate OSDBU recommendations before implementing the arrangement.